kimmknight/raweb/frontend/docs/(administration)/publish-resources/index.md

 RAWeb can publish any uploaded RDP file.
 The RDP file can point to any terminal server.
 These RemoteApps and desktops are called managed file resources and are stored in `C:\inetpub\RAWeb\App_Data\managed_resources`.

+All uploaded RDP files must contain at least the `full address:s:` property.

+An RDP file will be treated as a RemoteApp if it contains the `remoteapplicationmode:i:1` property.
+Otherwise, it will be treated as a desktop.
+RemoteApps must at least contain the `remoteapplicationprogram:s:` property.

 <InfoBar severity="attention" title="Secure context required">
    The resources manager requires a secure context (HTTPS).
 Make sure you access RAWeb's web interface via HTTPS in order to upload, edit, or delete managed file resources.
    <br />